35 Interesting Penguin Facts For Kids 2024 [With Pictures]

 When we think about penguins, a lot of people usually think they all live in freezing cold climates like Antarctica.

-While some species do live there, most live in warmer areas.
+While some penguin specie do live there, most penguins live in warmer areas.
 Penguins have adapted for life in the water, and they spend a lot of their time in or near the ocean.

 Most groups of penguins can be found in Antarctica, Argentina, Australia, Chile, New Zealand, and South Africa.